alexanderepping/apfelxx_photon_mod/README.md

 ### makeLHAPDF
 Fortran program to write GRVCustomSet_0000.dat files in the LHAPDF fromat and related files.

+### minimizationMinuit
+Programs to minimize the StructureFunctions to find optimal parameters.

 ### myApfelModified/apfelxx
 Folder containing the changed source code and headers of the apfelxx program.